yahoo/FEL/README.md

 The classes can be called with --help for the input option list.
 They provide interactive linking through stdin (edit the code or extend for custom output format).

-Example usage calls (you don't need rlwrap but it's nice to have):
+Example usage calls (you do not need rlwrap but it is nice to have):
 ```bash
 rlwrap java -Xmx10G com.yahoo.semsearch.fastlinking.EntityContextFastEntityLinker -h data/alias.hash -u data/PHRASE.model -e data/ENTITIES.PHRASE.model